GIMP Is a Free, Open-Source, and Powerful Photo Editing Program

 Perhaps you've heard what a great, free photo editing program GIMP is.
 If you haven't, let me clue you in.
 GIMP's toolbox rivals Photoshop's, and it is truly quite similar in function.
 If you want to move beyond that cheesy software that came with your camera, but you're not ready to spend the money for Photoshop, GIMP is a good next step.

 If you've taken the plunge and downloaded and installed the software on your system, and you have absolutely no idea what to do with it now, you've come to the right place.
-We're going to take it slow and easy, and start at the beginning.
+We're going to take it slow and easy and start at the beginning.

 For this tutorial, I'm using GIMP 2.6.
 That's important, because the menus change with each new version and features are added removed or modified.

-Save a Copy of Your Photos First
+Tip: Always Save a Copy of Your Photos First

 Before you start, it's a good idea to make a copy of your photos, just in case something goes horribly wrong.
-If you have several photos you want to edit, the easiest way is, put them in a folder together, then make a copy of that folder.
+If you have several photos you want to edit, the easiest way is to put them in a folder together, then make a copy of that folder.
 Make sure to name it something easily distinguishable from the original folder.

-Now, just open your working folder and right-click on the photo you want to edit, on the menu that pops up, select "Edit with Gimp," and your photo opens.
-I've noticed that if I have another window open on my desktop sometimes Gimp will open behind that window, so if you don't see your photo pop up, try minimizing any other windows you have open.
+Now, just open your working folder and right-click on the photo you want to edit.
+On the menu that pops up, select "Edit with Gimp," and your photo opens.
+I've noticed that, if I have another window open on my desktop, sometimes GIMP will open behind that window, so if you don't see your photo pop up, try minimizing any other windows you have open.

 If you want to crop your photo, you can do a simple crop by clicking on the rectangle tool at the top, left of the toolbox, then dragging to draw a rectangle around the area you want to keep.
 If you want the cropped image to be a perfect square, you can hold down the shift key while dragging.
 Once the selection is made, go to "Image > Crop to Selection."

 If you need to have more control over what size your cropped photo is, you can use the cropping tool.
 That's the tool that looks like an X-acto knife.
-If you click it you get some boxes at the bottom of the toolbox you can fill in to choose how you want to crop, leave those as they are for now.
+If you click it, you get some boxes at the bottom of the toolbox you can fill in to choose how you want to crop; leave those as they are for now.

 Drag to draw the rectangle for your crop, just as you did before.
 Then go to the bottom of the toolbox.
 To crop by size, just type in the measurements you want your finished photo to be.

-The default measurement unit is in pixels, so if you want inches or some other unit of measure be sure to change it.
-After you put numbers in the boxes it may change the aspect ratio of the box (change the width or height).
+The default measurement unit is in pixels, so if you want inches or some other unit of measure, be sure to change it.
+After you put numbers in the boxes, it may change the aspect ratio of the box (change the width or height).

 You can make adjustments to the numbers or move the box around if you need to.
 When you have the box where you want it, then hit enter and your rectangle will change to the designated size.
 When you have the rectangle positioned the way you want it, click inside of it and your photo will be cropped.